 ESU: Spidey can show off his love for his alma mater.

 Dark: This one is pretty clearly stated in the game to be a gift from Felicia to Peter.
 Maybe as an example of what Spidey could be like if he joined the bad side with her instead of always playing the hero.

 Among the suits in the game are the Spider-Armors MK II-IV.
-Why isn't the MK I Armor in the game?
-Because, in it's one and only comic appearance,note Web of Spider-Man #100 the suit slowed Peter down and made him less agile which would interfere with his web swinging.
+Why isn't the MK I Armor in the base game?
+Because, in its one and only comic appearance,note Web of Spider-Man #100 the suit slowed Peter down and made him less agile which would interfere with his web swinging.

 Also, the reason why the Homemade Suit, the Dark Suit, and the ESU Suit don't have special powers?
 The Homemade Suit is just Exactly What It Says on the Tin.
 It's just a low-cost costume Peter hastily put together during the very beginning of his superhero career, where the only powers and gadgets he had were web-shooting and wall climbing.
 The ESU is just a normal uniform, and the Dark Suit is made by Black Cat in this continuity, who probably wouldn't know how to make the suit accustomed to Spidey's abilities and even if she knows, she won't let it come back to bite her later by giving him another special power that could be used to bring her in before her next big heist, so the suit she made for Spidey is just for show.
 Also, the Joke costume "Naked"'s power is that everyone goes down in one hit, including Spidey.
 Of course, Spidey would go down in one hit, he's not wearing anything to protect him except his mask and boxers!
 And the reason everybody else goes down in one hit as well is that Spidey needs to resolve the fights as quick as possible.
 Fighting dangerous combats in a pair of boxers is pretty impractical.